Dehlia Barnard-Edmunds aka The Merryweather Artist

 My print making journey began with a small lino starter kit in 2020.
 Although I had dabbled with lino block printing in the past, I found time to really explore the medium in depth and hone my skills.

 My inspiration at the beginning was very much limited to my surroundings; that of my collection of vintage and antique vessels, the garden, allotment and the rural town where I live on the River Welland.
 My work is still very much influenced by these things as I find them beautiful and interesting to depict in my work.
-Each piece has a story behind it which I try to convey in the composition or even the title.
+There is always something new to see and be fascinated by as the seasons change.

 All of my works derive from sketches, some of which are made either out on my walks , often on my cycle rides or simply from setting up a still life arrangement at home.
 These sketches may stay just as observations and may never develop into a print.
 However, most often, they are used as a starting block for a print, either translated into a design for a linocut print or, more recently manipulated into layers for screenprinting.